Email Marketing: The Complete Guide 2026

 Segmentation: The Right Message to the Right Person

 Segmentation is the difference between spam and relevant content.
 A generic email to the entire list achieves significantly worse results than segmented campaigns.
-The numbers: Segmented campaigns achieve 14.3% higher open rates and 100.9% higher click rates.
+The numbers: segmented campaigns achieve 14.3% higher open rates and 100.9% higher click rates.

-Segmentation Criteria
+Segmentation criteria

 Demographic:

-- Location (local offers)
+- Location (Vienna, Graz, Linz – local offers)

 - Industry (B2B)